-OpenBoard is an open source cross-platform interactive whiteboard application designed primarily for use in schools and universities.
+OpenBoard is an open source cross-platform teaching software for interactive whiteboard designed primarily for use in schools and universities.
 It can be used both with interactive whiteboards or in a dual-screen setup with a pen-tablet display and a beamer.

 OpenBoard was originally forked from Open-Sankoré 2.0, which was itself based on Uniboard.
 This fork was created to refocus the software on its original core functionalities and values, that is the work of a teacher in a classroom, privileging the ease of use.
 The evolution of this software will therefore take place in accordance with these core principles.

 Supported platforms are Windows (7+), macOS (10.9+) and Linux (tested on 16.04).

 Currently, OpenBoard is maintained by the Education Department (DIP) of the canton of Geneva, in Switzerland.
 The University of Lausanne, who developped the original Uniboard software in 2003 has recently joined the effort by means of a logistical and financial contribution.
 An association project will be developed in 2019.

 A meeting was held in June 2016 between representatives from the universities of Lausanne, Neuchâtel, Fribourg and Geneva, the departments of Education from the cantons of Geneva and Jura as well as various institutions from the canton of Vaud (Switzerland) to together reflect on the desired evolution of OpenBoard.